vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-admin-saml2.md

 ### Service Provider (SP)

 A **Service Provider** is an application server that communicates with an IdP to determine if a user has authenticated and obtain information about the user.
 The information obtained from the IdP may be used to make authorization decisions.

-[block:callout]
-{
-"type": "info",
-"title": "",
-"body": "In the context of this guide, the external authentication system is the **Identity Provider** and the module for identifying users on the VTEX platform, VTEX ID, is the **Service Provider**."
+> ℹ️ In the context of this guide, the external authentication system is the **Identity Provider** and the module for identifying users on the VTEX platform, VTEX ID, is the **Service Provider**.
-}
-[/block]

 ## SAML Assertions